 If you plan to do the work yourself, keep in mind that many cities require you to have a license to do certain work.
 Just because you know how to do electrical work doesn’t mean you should.
 If you spend the time to do the work yourself without a license or permit, all that work may be wasted if you ever try and sell.

 Be extremely cautious before you decide to tackle a fixer-upper.

-I wish I could put a couple of these lists together without reliving my own personal nightmares but I guess it comes with the territory.
-The truth is, I have not always been great with my money which is why I am able to relate to many people.
-Personal finance is a learned skill and I’m excited you are here educating yourself!
+I wish I could put a couple of these lists together without reliving my own personal nightmares, but I guess it comes with the territory.
+The truth is, I have not always been great with my money, which is why I can relate to many people.
+Personal finance is a learned skill, and I’m excited you are here educating yourself!